200 (Stargate SG-1): Production

 "200" follows up on the events of the Season 4 episode "Point of No Return" and the Season 5 episode "Wormhole X-Treme"; the episodes feature the character of Martin and are self-referentially written.
 In comparison, "200" riffs on science fiction and genre television more broadly.
 In comparison to attitudes that fans are largely powerless and in opposition to producers, the episode posits fans as empowered shapers of entertainment.

-Executive producer Robert C. Cooper originally proposed they write a normal script for the 200th episode.
-However it soon became clear that deciding who would have the privilege of writing the 200th episode would be awkward.
+Executive producer Robert C. Cooper originally proposed they write a normal script for the 200th episode, but deciding who would have the privilege of writing the episode proved awkward.
 This led to the idea to create a sketch episode in the manner of Saturday Night Live, with each writer creating a vignette.
 The episode took shape when the writers thought to bring back Wormhole X-Treme and the character of Martin, and frame the whole episode as a notes session.
 By the end of the writing process the episode had turned into "an homage to the cast, crew, and die-hard fans."

 Stargate producers were not sure actor Richard Dean Anderson would return for the episode, so they devised many scenes where Anderson was "in" the episode but not actually shown.
 However, Anderson was willing to return and appeared in several scenes.
 In the DVD special Stargate SG-1: Behind the 200th Cooper said, "it was a big deal for us to have [him] back for the 200th episode.
 We obviously didn't think we could do it without him."